broadinstitute/bvas/README.md

 This repo is organized as follows:
  - [bvas](bvas/): all the core code: inference algorithms and simulations
- - [notebooks](notebooks/): Jupyter notebooks demonstrate BVAS usage
+ - [notebooks](notebooks/): Jupyter notebooks demonstrating BVAS usage
    - [basic_demo.ipynb](notebooks/basic_demo.ipynb): demo using simulated data
    - [S_gene_demo.ipynb](notebooks/S_gene_demo.ipynb): demo using GISAID data restricted only to the SARS-CoV-2 S gene
  - [data](data/): pre-processing scripts and (some of the) data used in the analysis